lkodinsson/MARS/Core/PHB.md

 ### Fortitude (FORT)

-Fortitude is your ability to resist poison and disease, and many forms of elemental damage.
+Fortitude is your ability to resist poison and disease, and many forms of elemental damage like ice and fire.
 In dire circumstances it is also used to avoid potential death.

 ### Willpower (WILL)